Case Study · CSIRO · AI Product Discovery · 2022-2023

 Approach

-Rather than creating another ethics checklist, I designed a series of structured workshops that brought together product designers, researchers, engineers, data scientists, and domain experts to systematically interrogate the ethical risks of specific AI systems.
+I designed a series of structured workshops that brought together product designers, researchers, engineers, data scientists, and domain experts to systematically interrogate the ethical risks of specific AI systems.

 Workshop facilitation approach